How to Plant and Grow Daikon Radish

 With a mildly pungent flavor, Burpee rates this cultivar as “Best in Class.”

-Managing Pests and Disease
+Pests and Disease

 Different types of insects may go after the leaves as well as the roots.
 Luckily, they don’t usually cause too much damage.

-Flea Beetle
+Flea Beetles

-Flea beetles are little bugs that go after the leaves of your plants.
-If you see small holes in your leaves, take a closer look.
-You will probably see the beetles themselves, only 1/16-1/4 inch in size.
+If you see small holes in the leaves, take a closer look.
+You will probably see the beetles themselves – they are tiny, up to a quarter of an inch in size.

 Read more about flea beetles and how to control them here.

-Harlequin Bug
+Harlequin Bugs

-These bugs may look pretty, but they can really do some damage to your crops.
+Harlequin bugs may look pretty, but they can really do some damage to your crops.
 They are orange and black with shield-shaped bodies, and they feed on leafy greens.

 If you only see a few bugs on your plants, simply pick them off and place them in some soapy water.